twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D10
 Today I've fix js for drag and drop to ok and start to set for element column.
-Planning to do more tomorrow: set value for rest elements. and I will set for dropable in the drop

 ### D11
 Today I am continuos for the job, that fix js for drag and drop to ok.
 I convert from button to div and add some styles to it Planning to do more tomorrow: set value for rest elements. and I will set for dropable in drop

+### D12
+Today I tried to save post in DB and fix drag and drop function but not successful Planning to do more tomorrow: I will try to again.
+I try to my lucky